appsocially/AppSocially-iOS-SDK/README.md

 Optimized User Acquisition funnel for iOS

 ## Overview
 AppSocially provides app builders with an in-house "Growth" team.
-The tools we've created mirror the best user-acquisition practices from companies like AirBnB, Facebook and Uber.
+These tools mirror the best user-acquisition practices from companies like AirBnB, Facebook and Uber.

 These companies devote huge resources to develop custom sharing experiences, custom landing pages, and custom tracking dashboards so they can test, track, and discover what works best for them.